 Having nice LED lights on laser tag guns is favorable.
 Some guns tell you the number of lives left through these lights, which is a helpful option.
 The purpose of good lights is not only to look good but also to help illuminate the place in case you play in the dark -and you probably will-.

-Sound is crucial when it comes to laser tag.
-Players need sound to know which one is shot, who shot them and what shooting mode they’re using.
-Some laser guns have multiple sounds for multiple shooting modes, while other sets have a distinct sound for each gun.
+Sound effects are crucial when it comes to laser tag set.
+Players need sounds and vibrations to know which one is shot, who shot them and what shooting mode they’re using.
+Some laser guns have multiple sound effects for multiple shooting modes, while other sets have a distinct sound for each gun.

 Other advanced models feature interactive sound guidance or feedback systems.
 Such options help make the game more interesting and help engage kids.
-However, watch out for products with unclear loud sounds, as they’ll do nothing but disturb players and people around.
+However, watch out for products with unclear loud sound effects, as they’ll do nothing but disturb players and people around.

 Multi-Play Option: How Many Blasters Do You Need?

 Most of the options come in sets of 2 or 4.
-Depending on the product, you might find vests included or not.
+Depending on the laser tag set, you might find vests included or not.
 Recently, manufacturers are leaning towards getting rid of old vests and putting target receiving sensors on the guns themselves instead.

 Getting a set rather than an individual laser gun is cost-efficient.
 Keep in mind that you might need to get an extra pair for your children’s friends or in case of party settings and family activities.

 So if you have 2 children, buy a set of four, if you have 3, opt for six, and so on.
 Good news is that many of them are compatible with each other.